Share

 Kidney

-Rhabdomyolysis results in release of myoglobin into the bloodstream.
-Excessive myoglobin can accumulate in the kidneys and lead to acute kidney injury (AKI).
+Rhabdomyolysis results in the release of myoglobin into the bloodstream.
+Excessive myoglobin can accumulate in the kidneys and is associated with the development of acute kidney injury (AKI).

 Manage rhabdomyolysis